🏒 5-Month Summer Hockey Build

 The schedule is built around your Tuesday morning skate, Tuesday night beer league, and Thursday night beer league.
 Hard lower-body loading is placed away from your games when possible.

-Monday — Lower Body Power + Acceleration
+Monday — Lower Power + Acceleration

 Trap Bar Deadlift5 x 5.
 Build total lower-body force without overloading the low back.